Who should attend?

 Please note that all invoices are sent directly to the registrant as a pdf attached to an email and registrants are responsible for forwarding them to the appropriate person/office.
+The email and the invoice pdf both contain a direct link to the online payment site, specific to that particular invoice.
 The registrant's preferred address will be used as the billing address unless another billing address is provided.
 A separate invoice is sent for each course/participant.

-Invoices are emailed to participants after acceptance and full tuition is due immediately upon receipt of the email.
+Invoices are emailed to participants after acceptance and full tuition is due within 7 days of course acceptance.
 The Short Programs office reserves the right to cancel a registrant's admission if payment is not received by two weeks after acceptance if no extension has been approved by Short Programs.
 Please go to Short Programs Costs & Dates for current tuition rates.

 Payments by Check, Draft, or Money Order: